This Week at Ivy Creek

 The Young Birder’s Club, a part of the Piedmont Bird Club, is available for youth between the ages of 7-16 interested in exploring Virginia’s natural world, with a focus on birds.
 With leaders and mentors, they explore various natural world settings seeking bird sightings in order to discover how to identify birds through sight, sound, behaviors, and habitat.
 It is free of charge.
 A parent/grandparent/guardian must remain on site with the minors and are welcome to accompany the group.

-The group meets the first and third Saturdays each month in the ICNA parking lot at 7:30 AM.
+The group meets the first Saturday each month in the ICNA parking lot at 7:30 AM, and the third Saturday each month at another birding hotspot.
 The birding activity takes approximately two hours.
 This program was recently approved for a $500 grant from the VSO (Virginia Society of Ornithologists) to support the program.
 These funds will be used to purchase new binoculars!
 Group mentors and leaders include include Reed Keller, a graduate from the original bird club, Tom Rapp, Louis Sokolow, Carol Wise, and Janet Paisley, members of the Piedmont Bird Club.
 In September, the group is hopes to offer an offsite visit to Afton Mountain to observe the hawk migration.
 Parents and guardians are responsible for transporting their child/children.

 For more information, please contact Janet at paisley.janet@gmail.com.